rng-guy/NFSMWBartender/README.md

 * Rarely, vehicles that are not in a "Roadblocks" spawn table will still show up in roadblocks.
 This is a vanilla bug: it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
 Even more rarely than that, this bug can also happen with traffic cars or the helicopter.

-* The "Events" spawn tables don't apply to the scripted patrols that spawn in any of the prologue D-Day events; those spawns are special and a real hassle to deal with, even among event spawns.
+* The "Events" spawn tables also apply to the scripted patrols in prologue (DDay) race events.

-* The "Events" spawn tables don't apply to the very first scripted, pre-generated cop that spawns in a given event.
-Instead, this first cop is always of the type listed in the event's `CopSpawnType` VltEd parameter.
+* The "Events" spawn tables don't apply to the very first scripted, pre-generated cop that spawns in a given free-roam event (e.g. a Challenge Series pursuit).
+Instead, this first cop is always of the type defined by the event's `CopSpawnType` VltEd parameter.
 This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for Bartender to know which spawn table to use for this single vehicle.

 * Bartender temporarily ignores the `count` values in a "Roadblocks" / "Events" spawn table whenever a roadblock / event requests more vehicles in total than they would otherwise allow.
 You can avoid this by ensuring that the totals of all `count` values amount to at least 5 / 6 for each "Roadblocks" / "Events" spawn table, as no roadblock / event in the vanilla game consists of more than 5 / 6 vehicles in total.